 - Consumers and businesses place importance on the value of energy information to improve energy efficiency, save money and carbon

-- Every building in the UK has a valid EPC or DEC
+- Every building in the UK has a valid EPC, DEC and Air Conditioning Report where applicable

 - EPCs have a validity of 3 years and DECs must be renewed annually